Macgere007/fake-rupiah-currency-detection-cnn/README.md

 # fake-rupiah-currency-detection-cnn
 python req: 3.9.0
-upload "Uang Baru" folder into  google drive
+upload "Uang Baru" folder into google drive with the same path mention in code